2016 Olongapo local elections

-Local elections were held in Olongapo City on May 9, 2016 within the Philippine general election.
-The voters will elect candidates for the elective local posts in the city: the mayor, vice mayor, and ten councilors.
+Local elections were held in Olongapo City on May 9, 2016, within the Philippine general election.
+The voters elected candidates for the elective local posts in the city: the mayor, vice mayor, and ten councilors.

 Mayoralty Election

-Incumbent Mayor Rolen Paulino is running for reelection as Mayor under the Liberal Party, his running mate is Councilor Jong Cortez.
+Incumbent Mayor Rolen Paulino was running for reelection as Mayor under the Liberal Party, his running mate was Councilor Jong Cortez.

-His opponent are former Mayor James L. Gordon Jr. is set to make a political comeback after 3 years.
-He is running under the Bagumbayan-VNP, his running mate is incumbent Vice Mayor Rodel Cerezo and Independent candidate Octavio Galvezo.
+His opponent were former Mayor James L. Gordon Jr., set to make a political comeback after 3 years, and his running under the Bagumbayan-VNP and the incumbent Vice Mayor Rodel Cerezo, and Independent mayoral candidate Octavio Galvezo.